ArbitrumFoundation/governance/README.md

 yarn prepare:ownership:transfer
 ```

-Script outputs 2 JSON files which contain unsigned TXs (`data` and `to` fields) - `files/local/arbTransferAssetsTXs.json` and `files/local/novaTransferAssetsTXs.json`.
+Script outputs 2 JSON files which contain unsigned TXs (`data` and `to` fields):
+- `files/local/arbTransferAssetsTXs.json`
+- `files/local/novaTransferAssetsTXs.json`

 In production mode these TXs will be signed and executed by protocol owner multisig.
 In test mode however we can execute them directly by running script:
 ```
 yarn execute:ownership:transfer
 ```

 Finally, let's make sure owership of protocol assets has been succsessfully transferred to DAO.
 Verification script works for both production and testing mode.
 ```
-yarn verify:protocol:ownership
+yarn verify:ownership:transfer
 ```